The Latest IPCC Report Laser Talk

 This report clarifies the benefits of holding the modern-day rise in global average temperature to 1.5°C rather than 2.0°C. It also explores possible pathways to stay within these limits, including the role of carbon pricing.

 Some key takeaways:

 - We now can assess the risks of warming beyond 1.5°C, because some regions have already reached that level and experienced “profound alterations to human and natural systems … linked in turn to rising migration and poverty.”

 - If warming exceeds 1.5°C, climate risks will increase in magnitude and could possibly set in motion irreversible changes like polar ice sheet collapse and the loss of all coral reefs.

 - Staying below 1.5°C requires cutting fossil GHG emissions at least 40 percent by 2030 and near 100 percent by 2050, and will likely also require some removal of CO2 from the atmosphere through extensive reforestation, large-scale agricultural changes, and bioenergy with carbon capture.
 These measures carry the risk of land use conflict, but the more we overshoot 1.5°C, the more of them we will need.
 [4,5]

 - Under any circumstances, high prices on GHG emissions will be necessary to cost-effectively stay below 1.5°C – prices 3 to 4 times higher than those required to stay below 2°C.

 The IPCC report underscores the importance of quickly adopting strong carbon pricing.
-Most importantly, the emissions targets spelled out in the Energy Innovation and Carbon Dividend Act would meet the IPCC’s recommended targets to stay below 1.5°C through 2040.
+Most importantly, the Energy Innovation and Carbon Dividend Act would cut emissions 50 percent by 2034, a level consistent with the IPCC recommendation for staying below 1.5°C.

 - Global Warming of 1.5°C. Special Report SR1.5 from the Intergovernmental Panel on Climate Change (Oct 2018).